Samreay/Barry/README.md

 ## Barry Paper

+Note the internal differentiation; the `configs` directory is used when performing fits and submiting jobs, whilst the `investigations` directory is when performing investigations or tests locally.

 * `configs/pk_avg.py`: Generates Figures 1 and 4
 * `configs/xi_avg.py`: Generates Figures 2 and 9
 * `configs/pk_individual.py`: Generates Figure 3 and 5